 “I really like seeing the P-horses (Przewalski’s horses), and fortunately for me they live right behind the vet clinic,” she said.
 “I also really enjoy the maned wolves.”

-Roberts joins Dr. Haefele, Dr. Swenson, and Fellowship Veterinarian Dr. Lauren Schmidt to comprise Fossil Rim’s Animal Health Department.
+Roberts joins Dr. Haefele, Dr. Swenson, and Fellowship Veterinarian Dr. Lauren Pudenz to comprise Fossil Rim’s Animal Health Department.